saraa123/django_project_tracker/README.md

 * There currently isn’t a table showing issues in progress as issues are constantly being worked on.
 If there was more interaction between the handlers and the users then I would implement a function that would allow the users to see when an issue is being worked on.

+* Incorporate responsive image sizes when the screen size changes.

+* Experiment more with chart.js:
+    - Look into the different x and y axis options.
+    - Delve into the different chart options.
+    - Learn about the other various features it has to offer.

 > Back-end features
 * Currently feedback has been added within the to_do app primarily as it was a small model to add.
 However, in the future I want to add it as a stand-alone app and expand it.